MSEdgeExplainers

 Security

-Reference for relevant haptics APIs
+Reference for Relevant Haptics APIs

-Known platform-specific native haptics API:
+Known platform-specific native haptics APIs:

 Relevant web APIs: